waltertamboer/api-documentation/source/connect/routing-payments.rst

-Splitting payments with Mollie Connect
+Routing payments with Mollie Connect
 ======================================
 .. note:: This feature is currently in closed beta.
 Please contact our partner management team if you are interested in
           testing this functionality with us.

-.. warning:: The split payments feature is not available for third-party payments methods (gift cards, Paypal, etc.) or
+.. warning:: The routed payments feature is not available for third-party payments methods (gift cards, Paypal, etc.) or
              captures (Klarna slice it, Klarna pay later, etc.)

-With **Split payments** you can distribute and split payments between your platform and your connected merchant accounts.
+With **Routed payments** you can distribute and split payments between your platform and your connected merchant accounts.

 When using this functionality, your platform will remain the 'owner' of the payment.
 The Mollie fees you negotiated are charged on your account directly, and will not be visible to your connected accounts.
 The chargeback liability also remains on your account.

-Splitting payments can also be useful if you want to control the timing and frequency of your users' settlements from Mollie.
+Routing payments can also be useful if you want to control the timing and frequency of your users' settlements from Mollie.

 For simpler use cases, we offer :doc:`Application fees </connect/application-fees>`.

 Getting started: Connecting an account
 --------------------------------------
 To start connecting accounts to process payments for, please contact your Mollie partner manager.
-They can enable Split payments on your account.
+They can enable Routed payments on your account.

 Once your account is setup properly, any new merchants you :doc:`onboard via your app </connect/onboarding>` will